Guide on sushi-grade tuna fish | Maguro (マグロ, 鮪, tuna in Japanese)

 Here are some tips:

-- Go to the Right Place – When you’re looking for the best fish meat to purchase, always go to a reputable fishmonger or market.
-Find someone who has a knowledgeable staff, gets in regular shipments, and sells their entire inventory quickly.
+- Go to the right place – When you’re looking for the best fish meat to purchase, always go to a reputable fishmonger or market.
+Find someone who has knowledgeable staff, gets in regular shipments, and sells their entire inventory quickly.

-- Choose Sustainable – Each of us has a symbiotic relationship with this planet including the animals, so if you want to contribute to healthy oceans, then be a responsible consumer.
-Do a little bit of research to gather information on endangered ocean species and buy only those fish that are not on the Red List to preserve the population of those that are on that list.
+- Choose sustainable – Each of us has a symbiotic relationship with this planet, including the animals.
+So if you want to contribute to healthy oceans, then be a responsible consumer.
+Do a little bit of research to gather information on endangered ocean species and only buy fish that aren’t on the Red List to preserve the population of those that are on that list.
 The Monterey Bay Aquarium Seafood Watch would be a good place to start.

-- Ask the Right Questions – As a buying customer you have every right to be properly educated and informed about the seafood products that you’re purchasing, so don’t hesitate to ask questions.
+- Ask the right questions – As a paying customer, you have every right to be properly educated and informed about the seafood products that you’re purchasing, so don’t hesitate to ask questions.
 Ask the wholesaler about where the fish came from, how it was handled, and how long it’s been there.
-If they process it in their store, then make sure to inquire if the equipment is sanitized to prevent cross-contamination from non-sushi grade fish.
+If they process it in their store, then make sure to inquire if the equipment is sanitized to prevent cross-contamination from non-sushi-grade fish.

-- Use Your Senses – Check the fish quality by using your sense of touch and smell.
-Keep in mind that the fish should always smell like the ocean and if it isn’t, then that means it’s no longer fresh and good for consumption.
-Ensure that the fish isn’t soft or flaky and it should feature a vibrant color that is very appealing to anyone’s eyes.
-You choose to skip your purchase and look for a better fish product elsewhere as it isn’t good to consume raw tuna that’s no longer fresh.
+- Use your senses – Check the fish quality by using your sense of touch and smell.
+Keep in mind that the fish should always smell like the ocean and if it doesn’t, then that means it’s no longer fresh and good for consumption.
+Ensure that the fish isn’t soft or flaky, and it should have a vibrant color that’s very appealing to anyone’s eyes.
+If not, then skip your purchase and look for a better fish product elsewhere, as it isn’t good to consume raw tuna that’s no longer fresh.

-You would have to make sure that you consume the fish as soon as it reaches your kitchen as it is a highly perishable item.
+You’ll have to make sure that you consume the fish as soon as it reaches your kitchen, as it’s a highly perishable item.

 Then savor every bite of your sushi-grade fish, whether you use it in sushi, sashimi, ceviche, or crudo!

-Tuna is a great addition to your diet as it is not only affordable, but is also a rich source of omega-3 fatty acids, protein, selenium, and vitamin D.
+Tuna is a great addition to your diet since it’s not only affordable, but it’s also a rich source of omega-3 fatty acids, protein, selenium, and vitamin D.

-It’s true that canned tuna alternatives lack the nutritional value that fresh tuna have; however, canned tunas are easier to prepare and are not easily perishable.
+It’s true that canned tuna alternatives lack the nutritional value that fresh tuna has.
+However, canned tuna’s easier to prepare and isn’t easily perishable.

 The bigeye, yellowfin, and bluefin tunas are commonly sold as frozen meat for sushi restaurants and other high-end bidders, while the albacore and skipjack tuna are primarily used for canned fish production.